niels-2005/cora_customer_agent/README.md

 - **Message 3:** _"What was my first message to you?"_ - Showcases conversational memory with full chat context retention
 - **Message 4:** _"Tell me about the HiveSmart Light Bulb A60"_ - Illustrates Redis semantic cache hit for instant response

+**Note:** If the video doesn't display correctly in your browser, you can download `chatbot_demo.mov` from the repository root directory.

 ---

 ## 🚀 Quick Start